 Making Ouattara President at Any Price

 Ouattara held the position of Deputy Managing Director of the IMF until July 1999 when France required him to become more actively involved in Ivorian political life.
 However, Ouattara’s apparent Burkinabè origin, which had previously led to his constitutional exclusion from the 1995 presidential elections won by Bédié, also resulted in his exclusion from the October 2000 election following the short transition after Bédié’s ouster via a military coup on Christmas Eve 1999.
-France’s role in the coup against Bédié remains shrouded in mystery, but it can’t be a coincidence that the coup occurred four months after Ouattara left the IMF in a likely anticipation of the same.
+France’s role in the coup against Bédié remains shrouded in mystery, but it can’t be a coincidence that the coup occurred four months after Ouattara left the IMF in likely anticipation of the same.

 Nevertheless, Ouattara remained excluded, and with France unable to change that status, Laurent Gbagbo, the very man Ouattara had previously jailed during his tenure as Prime Minister in 1990, won the 2000 election, marking an ironic twist in their rivalry.
 Of course, Gbagbo’s victory didn’t sit well with France, which, over the next 10 years, would utilize its economic influence in the country, as well as Ouattara’s connections within the IMF, to tighten the economic stranglehold on Côte d’Ivoire and undermine Gbagbo’s leadership.